sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>gimp-lensfun</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Gimp plugin to correct lens distortion
+Short desc    : Gimp plugin to correct lens distortion
 URL          : http://seebk.github.io/GIMP-Lensfun/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : GimpLensfun is a Gimp plugin to correct lens distortion using the lensfun
+Descript     : GimpLensfun is a Gimp plugin to correct lens distortion using the lensfun
              : library and database.
 ```